foundriesio/docs/source/reference-manual/linux/linux-kernel.rst

 See the `Yocto Project Linux Kernel Development Manual`_ for more information on how to work and manage the kernel metadata and configuration fragments.

+The Porting Guide includes the section :ref:`ref-pg-how-to-configure-linux` on on how to add a custom Linux Kernel configuration which can be used to add:

+* the complete machine configuration.

+* fragments: a set of ``CONFIG_`` variables working to change a default machine configuration.

 .. _github.com/foundriesio/linux: https://github.com/foundriesio/linux
 .. _github.com/foundriesio/lmp-kernel-cache: https://github.com/foundriesio/lmp-kernel-cache
 .. _Yocto Project Linux Kernel Development Manual: https://docs.yoctoproject.org/4.0.6/kernel-dev/advanced.html